New layout of my website.

 You can view his complete exhibit HERE.

-Thai language Blog posted in middle of the homepage.
+Thai language Blog posted on top of the homepage.

 I translated again this May 8 Blog into the Thai language using ChatGPT-4.
 This is to try to accommodate my many Thai readers.